thomaspeklak/express-upload-resizer/README.md

 is an Express middleware that aims to make resizing and moving of image file uploads easier.

+If you are looking for a general purpose upload solution try [express-upload](https://github.com/saintedlama/express-upload).

 ##Usage

 You can use this middleware globally in your app your locally in your routes like this: